We're rated excellent on

 Neurological conditions

-• Stroke: A stroke happens when the blood supply to part of the brain has been cut off which can then cause damage to the brain.
-This can then lead to paralysis or weakness to one side of the body and are most common among people over the age of 70.
-You can read about which lifestyle products can support you after suffering from a stroke here
+• Stroke - A stroke happens when the blood supply to part of the brain has been cut off which can cause damage.
+This can lead to paralysis or weakness in one side of the body, for which an individual will need everyday support.
+Strokes are most common among people over the age of 70.

-As individuals age, they may experience a range of age-related changes that can impact their mobility.
+As you get older, you may experience age-related changes to your body and vision that could impact your mobility.
 These changes can vary from person to person, but some of the most common age-related mobility changes include:

-• Osteoporosis: Osteoporosis is a condition that can reduce bone density.
-This weakens the bones and allows you to be more susceptible to fractures - therefore, significantly impacting your mobility.
+• Osteoporosis - Osteoporosis is a condition that can reduce bone density.
+This weakens the bones making you more susceptible to fractures, significantly impacting your mobility.

 Arthritis in hands